DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "It is too hard!
 No use, we cannot suppress it...!"

 A city dyed in screams.
-Looking up at ceiling Kay could see demon from scout party.
+Looking up at ceiling Kai could see demon from scout party.
 It kept calmly flying while being shot by bullets from rifles.
 This was a different species from what he saw on surface.
 Bird-type demon with stone skin.